 Slow cooker season is in full swing, and what better way to warm up than with a big ol’ bowl of chicken chili!
 This crowd-friendly favorite is perfect for chili winter nights (see what I did there?) and is the ultimate football-watching food.
 And because it’s made in a slow cooker, you can whip it up in minutes then let it cook low and slow for hours until you’re ready to dig in.

-I’ve opted for ground chicken, but turkey works just as well.
+I’ve opted for ground chicken, but ground turkey works just as well.
 And if you’re feeling like a bit more flavor or fat, go big with ground beef.
 So pick your protein of choice and then cook it on the stovetop before adding it to your slow cooker with a slew of flavor-packed ingredients.
-Check out this lineup:

 We’re talkin’ onions, pepper, chili beans, kidney beans, tomato paste, tons of spices and a single secret ingredient that makes the whole dish sing: cocoa powder!